 A Baroque mansion set in a sprawling estate, Dyrham Park holds 300 years of the aristocratic life of the Blathwayt family.
 The estate sprawls for 110 hectares (270 acres), so take long walks along the footpaths, or ask for a guide if you want someone to show you around.
 Look for the herd of fallow deer foraging in the old trees.
 Visit the gardens, replanted every season, which always have something thriving.
 Inside the manor, look for fine collections of Delft ceramics and Dutch art.
 Check out the Victorian kitchen under the stairs to see how the servants of the family worked and lived.
-Arrange your visit to Dyrham Park and discover more family-friendly attractions in Dyrham using our Dyrham vacation trip planner.
+Plan to see Dyrham Park and other attractions that appeal to you using our Dyrham online day trip planner .

 Unable to display map at this time.
 Please try again later.

 Dyrham Park Reviews